Choosing the right tradesperson to fix your chimney or fireplace

 If someone says they’re HETAS-registered, don’t just take their word for it; double-check online to see how up to date that registration is.
-Tradesmen need to get their HETAS registered status checked regularly.
+Tradespeople need to get their HETAS registered status checked regularly.

 Ask about Gas Safe registration

 If anyone is working with gas in the UK, they are legally required to be on the Gas Safe Register.
 That’s the official list of gas engineers who are registered to work safely on boilers, cookers, fires and all other gas appliances.

-So, it’s important to check the tradesman you’re considering hiring has a plan for safely dealing with any gas work involved in the project.
+So, it’s important to check the tradesperson you’re considering hiring has a plan for safely dealing with any gas work involved in the project.
 Carl explains:

 A lot of places already have gas appliances in them, and anyone working with gas in a property is legally required to be Gas Safe registered.

 A solid fuel stove installer doesn’t need to be Gas Safe registered himself - I’m not myself.
 But I have a good professional relationship with a really reputable gas engineer who I bring in to sort that aspect of each job when needed.

-If a tradesman tells you they are Gas Safe registered, you can double check for yourself on the official online register.
+If a tradesperson tells you they are Gas Safe registered, you can double check for yourself on the official online register.